John-Alex07/FastAPI_Blog_Project/README.md

 - **Method:** GET
 - **Description:** Retrieves all blog posts associated with tags of the authenticated user.

 ## Deployment

-This project is deployed using Docker and Render.
+This project is Dockerized and deployed using Docker, ensuring consistency and portability across different environments.

+- **Docker**: The application is containerized using Docker, facilitating easy deployment and management of dependencies.
+- **Render**: The Dockerized application is deployed using Render, making it accessible over the internet for users to interact with.